 spec:

-# This tells the service to select only those pods whose labels exactly "match" to 'app: myApp'
+# This tells the service to send traffic to Pods whose labels exactly have the label 'app: web-server'

 selector: